mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

 - Data Length Code (DLC)

-  Data Length Code (DLC) is a field that informs about number of data bytes that a CAN frame contains.
+  DLC is a field that informs about number of data bytes that a CAN frame contains.

 - CAN Data Field

-  CAN Data consists of CAN frame payload bytes.
-The number of bytes that CAN Data Field contains is determined by frame's DLC values as presented in the table:
+  Data Field contains the payload.
+Its length is determined by the DLC value, as shown in the table:

   +-----+--------------------------+----------------------------+---------------------+
   | DLC | Number of CAN Data bytes | Supported by CLASSICAL CAN | Supported by CAN FD |